Atlanta Multimeter Accident Attorneys

 - a warning defect (inadequate product warnings).

 Although the defect in a multimeter that triggers an arc flash explosion could be characterized as a design defect, it is perhaps better characterized a warning defect if the product’s information failed to warn that the multimeter was not suitable for use with industrial electrical systems.
+If you are not sure if the manufacturer could be at fault for the explosion you suffered, speak with one of our experienced Atlanta multimeter accident attorneys.
+We will help you determine the circumstances at fault.

 Georgia Worker’s Compensation Law

 The worker’s compensation system is designed to compensate employees for workplace accidents.
 In Georgia, an injured worker cannot seek pain and suffering damages, which can amount to much more than damages for medical expenses.
 Fortunately, worker’s compensation does not apply to claims against a product manufacturer, at least when the claimant is not an employee of the manufacturer.
+Our Atlanta multimeter attorneys are well-versed in worker’s compensation.
+If your injury happened at work, contact our law firm to find out how it is best to approach a lawsuit.

 A Word from One of Our Clients